Table of Contents

 The ease by which you can get this up and running is quite astonishing.
 The documentation is quite good, but still has a few holes which hopefully will be covered here, adapted from https://www.wireguard.com/install/

 Wireguard is conceptually quite different to other VPN products in that there isn’t a daemon that runs - it all happens in the linux kernel.
 There also isn’t any state: no concept of a tunnel being ‘up’ or ‘down’ - just a standard network interface with configuration applied to it - not dissimilar to a wifi interface.
+This has the advantage of allowing traffic to route seamlessly between, for example, fixed and wireless connections.

 NOTE: Wireguard is not yet merged into mainline kernel which means compiling the required kernel module from source.
 Fortunately, thanks to DKMS this step is painless.
-From what I understand, mainline kernel support is imminent.

 Both ends of the VPN described here are running stock Centos7